Visit Barnsley

 Street pastors

-Street pastors are trained volunteers who patrol the town centre from 10pm to 4am on Friday and Saturday nights.
-They care for, listen to and help people who may need some assistance.
+Street pastors are trained volunteers who patrol the town centre from 10pm to 2am on Saturday nights.
+They provide care, lend a listening ear, and offer help to people in need.

 Taxis